Tumble Dryer Repair Cost

 Here are some of the most common tumble dryer faults and their possible causes:

-Drum not spinning A worn belt, or a faulty motor or capacitor
+Drum not spinning A worn drive belt, or a faulty motor or capacitor

-No heat or damp clothes Moisture sensor or thermostat fault, or broken heater element
+No heat or damp clothes Moisture sensor or thermostat fault, or broken heating element

 Overheating Thermostat or electronics fault, or machine clogging